avestura/NetworkLab/docs/source/About/index.rst

 Contributions
 ==================

 Contributions are very welcome.
-You can simply use that **Edit in GitHub** link on top of each page to improve these pages.
+You can simply use that **Edit on GitHub** link on top of each page to improve these pages.

 You may need `Sphinx`_ docs if you are not familiar with reStucturedText.